ranja-sarkar/Demand_curve/README.md

-# Product price and sales volume
+# Price and sales volume

 The **retail sales data of a store** typically shows the price per unit - PPU, volume/quantity of sales, and profit earned across stores in cities of states.
 One can investigate the **demand curve** (price & quantity relationship) of a product/SKU across the states.